Environmental considerations for rugged PC's

 8Not applicablePermanent immersion.
 Depth to be pre-defined on a per case basis

 If the PC system is to be used where there is any risk of liquid or dust contamination then choosing a system with a rating of at least IP54 is advisable.
 Such a rating will allow its use outdoors in the field environment, repelling rain water and wind borne dust to a high degree.
-However where it is envisaged the system is to be used for several hours in heavy blowing rain or on the exterior deck of a ship a higher IP67 level should be considered.
-If so contact us for further advice.
+However where it is envisaged the system is to be used for several hours in heavy blowing rain or on the exterior deck of a ship a higher IP65 or 67 level should be considered.

 E&OE